Heart & Vision Behind Censova

 In the traditional classroom, students in my class start off the year writing an essay about a summer reading novel to show what they know about writing a literary analysis essay.
 I file this essay away until the end of the year when they compare their last essay to this first one.
 Their giggles and laughter fill the classroom as they reflect back on what how they used to write.
 Their reflective comments reveal their confidence and sense of satisfaction about their growth over the year.
 This activity is always my favorite day, yet it is bitter-sweet because I know that it is the end of the year and that they will be moving on to a new teacher soon; yet years later, I often receive visits from them as juniors and seniors.
 These former students pop by to thank me for the skills they learned.
 I am always surprised that they still remember and use what they learned in middle school.
 They tell me of using their essay writing skills throughout high school, on AP literature exams, on college entrance exams, and on college admission essays.
 They mention scoring well on the college admissions test writing section, which is full of grammar they learned in middle school.

-Nothing excites me more than helping students learn grammar, critical reading, and analytical writing skills that can be applied throughout life.
+Nothing excites me more than helping students learn grammar, critical reading, and analytical writing skills that can be applied throughout life while learning to evaluate ideas and communicate truth through the lens of a biblical worldview.